Best Clam Chowder Recipe (VIDEO)

 What ingredients are in clam chowder

-Clam chowder is a soup that contains clams and broth.
+This recipe contains clams and broth.
 You may also add diced potatoes, onions, and celery.
 Or in my recipe – bacon!
 You may also add a simple garnish, such as fresh parsley or chives.

 - Bacon: It’s optional, but on my … the flavor!
 Do not use turkey bacon, you will not get the robust bacon flavor.